pesekt1/migration-script/README.md

 ![Neo4j Data](./src/assets/neo4j_booking.png)

 ## TODO
-I have a typo in the passengers table in myslq. fist_name should be first_name.
+- There is a typo in the passengers table in myslq. fist_name should be first_name.
+- Numbers are passed with decimal point to neo4j.
+Needs to be fixed.
+- Generate more test data to MySQL.